r3h6/TYPO3.EXT.jobqueue_beanstalkd/README.rst

 Job queues for TYPO3 CMS.
 Implements concrete queue for the beanstalkd workqueue.
 Requires the exension *jobqueue* to be installed.

+This extension is a backport of the flow package Flowpack/jobqueue-beanstalkd.

 Configuration
 -------------